This morning two of the guests left us for some reason so I guess something urgent had come up.

 We also passed what looked like an old holiday complex with a slide dropping into the river as well as some rather nice riverside properties.

-Once moored up a guide arrived to take us on a guided walk and talk around the town as its where Vincent van Gogh spent some time and is buried, we did a very quick visit to the church as well as where he did some of his paintings from.
+Once moored up a guide arrived to take us on a guided walk around the town as its where Vincent van Gogh spent some time and is buried.
+We did a very quick visit to the church as well as the location of some of his local paintings

 Thankfully as we had walked the length of the town our coach was waiting to take us back to the boat for cocktails and our evening meal.